The Early Years

 Now I had a better camera and this inspired me to visit more nice places to get some captures.
 This was also a good chance to travel through the country and enjoy the nature instead of sitting at home.
 But after some time I wanted better results regarding to picture quality.
 This brought me to buy a used APSC camera and it was a big difference because now I was able to shoot in RAW what gave me the opportunity of non-destructive editing.

 I’ve improved my skills more and more and so I decided to buy a new full frame camera, some lenses, filters and other accessories.
 This was the moment my hobby became more serious and after I've learned more about various techniques, my dedication paid off.
-I created a website, sold the first pictures from my online shop and some of my pictures were chosen to take part of exhibitions in Ireland, The Netherlands, South Africa, Spain, Greece and Austria.
+I created a website, sold the first pictures from my online shop.